NeLy-EPFL/flygym/doc/source/tutorials/head_stabilization.rst

     Training dataset size: 4800

-The size is as expected: (3 gaits × 2 terrain types × 11 DN
-combinations) × (0.5 seconds of simulation / 0.0001 seconds per step –
-200 transient steps excluded) = 976,800 samples in total.
+The size is as expected: (3 gaits x 2 terrain types x 11 DN combinations) x (0.5 seconds of simulation / 0.0001 seconds per step – 200 transient steps excluded) = 976,800 samples in total.

 We will further divide the training set into the training set a